jfcere/ionic-decryption-issue/README.md

 npx cap open android
 ```

-6. Select **a physical device with Android 16** and click `Run`
+6. Select **a Pixel or Samsung device with Android 16** and click `Run`

 7. Open Logcat and use `package:mine` filter to see only the application sample logs and encryption/decryption result added to the console

 # 📝 Project Description

-The sample start a loop of randomly generated data that is encrypted within the `Vault` and then decrypted until the `IllegalBlockSizeException` is thrown.
+The reproduction sample uses a fake payload to be encrypted within the `Vault` and then decrypted.

-To start or stop the encryption/decryption loop use the button.

-The decryption result is written in the console.
+## Reproduction steps

+Follow theses steps to reproduce the issue where `IllegalBlockSizeException`
+1. Click "Encrypt/Decrypt Data" button
+2. The app will successfully encrypt and decrypt the data
+3. Kill the app and restart it on the phone **(not using run in Android Studio)**
+4. Click "Encrypt/Decrypt Data" button
+5. On the first decryption, you should see `IllegalBlockSizeException` error

 All the code related to the issue is in `src\app\home\home.page.ts`.

+## Try the fix

+Now in Android Studio, find and open the `CryptoData.java` file located in `android/capacitor-cordova-android-plugins/src/main/java/com.ionicframework.IdentityVault` folder and replace the `encrypt` and `decrypt` methods with the one provided in the [proposed solution](#complete-fix-in-cryptodatajava).

+1. Clean the Android project with `build > clean project`
+2. Click "run" to start the application on the **Pixel or Samsung Android 16 device**
+3. Reexecute the [reproduction steps](## Reproduction steps) provided above
+4. You will notice that the `IllegalBlockSizeException` error is no longer thrown

 # 📱 Why the issue might not reproduce on the Android emulator